 Today this unique style has made its way into our homes for a truly eye-catching design statement!

-This type of tree is the ultimate safety measure for little ones and pets alike!
+This type of tree is the ultimate safety measure for small children and pets alike!

 Decorations peek down from above instead of hovering around below, keeping all those fancy trinkets off wobbly toddler hands and away from curious paws.